-At Mereside CE Primary Academy, we aim for each child to:
+At Mereside Church of England Primary Academy, we aim for each child to:

 - Have a positive attitude towards mathematics